Click on Data Labels in the Action Bar in order to change properties as well as data values and labels.

-You now have the possibility to decide if you wish to display the column sums in the chart.
-When working with grouped charts you can activate Show data labels outside.
+When working with column and bar charts, you have the possibility to decide if you wish to display the column sums in the chart.
+When working with grouped charts you can activate Show data labels outside instead.
 Values are then not displayed within the column or bar, but outside of it.

 Clicking the Series button in the Action Bar allows you to either select the axis or type of each series of a chart.
 In the Axis section you are then able to set if the series is to orientate itself to the primary of the secondary axis.
 When using bar charts, you can also click Type to set if the data series is to be displayed as a line or a bar.
 This way a hybrid chart can be compiled using lines as well as bars.
 In addition, you have the option to activate or deactivate visibility of a series.
 If you do not wish to display a certain data series in your chart, simply uncheck the option Visible.